BaRemy/volunteerfit/README.md

 # volunteerfit

 VolunteerFit is a web-based platform designed to connect volunteers with organizations that provide volunteering opportunities.
-This project is built using Python (Flask) and MySQL for the backend.
+This project is built using Python and MySQL for the backend.

 Project Overview

 VolunteerFit aims to facilitate the connection between volunteers and organizations by providing a platform where organizations can post volunteering opportunities, and volunteers can apply for them.
-The backend is implemented using Flask, and MySQL is used for the database.
+The backend is implemented using Python, and MySQL is used for the database.

 Features